neilgee/venobox/readme.txt

 == Changelog ==

+2.0.6 - 15/02/2021

+- Fix Post Meta box and not load scripts if set to 'Disable Venobox'.

 2.0.5 - 30/12/2020

 - Update VenoBox.js to version 1.9.2: Remove focus from link to avoid multiple calls with enter key